robin-raymond/zax.io/casting.md

 // Any overflows will be ignored and will not cause panic for an
 // illegal sequences
-wString := utf8String cast WString
+wString := utf8String unsafe as WString

 wideString := w'Runtime value with a non-ascii value "' h'16f' w'" is not ' \